pallets-eco/flask-admin/doc/index.rst

       <script src="http://cdnjs.cloudflare.com/ajax/libs/ckeditor/4.0.1/ckeditor.js"></script>
     {% endblock %}

-File & Image fields
+File & Image Fields
 *******************

-For handling File & Image fields, have a look a the example at https://github.com/flask-admin/Flask-Admin/tree/master/examples/forms.

-You'll need to specify an upload directory, and then use either `FileUploadField` or `ImageUploadField` to override the field in question.
+Flask-Admin comes with a builtin `FileUploadField` and `ImageUploadField`.
+To make use of them, you'll need to specify an upload directory, and add them to the forms in question.
+Image handling also requires you to have `Pillow <https://pypi.python.org/pypi/Pillow/2.8.2>`_ installed.

+Have a look a the example at
+https://github.com/flask-admin/Flask-Admin/tree/master/examples/forms.

-If you just want to manage static files, without tying them to a database model, then rather use the :ref:`File-Admin<file-admin>` plugin.
+If you just want to manage static files in a directory, without tying them to a database model, then rather use the handy :ref:`File-Admin<file-admin>` plugin.

 ****

-Adding your own views
+Adding Your Own Views
 ======================
-For situations where your requirements are really specific, and you struggle to meet them with the builtin :class:`~flask_admin.model.ModelView` class: Flask-Admin makes it really easy for you to take full control and ass some views yourself.
+For situations where your requirements are really specific, and you struggle to meet them with the builtin :class:`~flask_admin.model.ModelView` class: Flask-Admin makes it easy for you to take full control and add your own views to the interface.

-Standalone views
+Standalone Views
 ------------------
 To add a set of standalone views, that are not tied to any particular model, you can extend the :class:`~flask_admin.base.BaseView` class, and define your own view methods on it.
 For